 2011-12: Crus Rydberg moved from Tingsryds AIF to traditional power Linkopings – spending most of the season with the club’s U18 team.
 He had 2 assists and was -6 with 6 penalty minutes in 10 games with Linkoping’s U20 team which finished seventh in the regular season but captured the playoff championship.
 Crus Rydberg did not appear in any U20 playoff games.
 He was dominant against players his own age with the Linkoping U18 team.
 Crus Rydberg scored 17 goals with 20 assists in 30 games and was +28 with 26 penalty minutes.
 In three playoff games he was +2 and scored 1 goal with 2 assists.

-2012-13: Getting in one game with Linkoping's men’s team in the SEL, Crus Rydberg spent the majority of the season playing for the club’s U20 team.
+2012-13: Getting in one game with Linkoping’s men’s team in the SEL, Crus Rydberg spent the majority of the season playing for the club’s U20 team.
 He collected 12 goals with 23 assists, 28 penalty minutes and a +10 rating in 35 regular season games.
 He had 2 goals and a -1 rating in four playoff games.
 Crus Rydberg played six games with the organization’s U18 program, putting up 4 goals, 2 assists, 4 penalty minutes and a +2 rating.
 He was scoreless in two playoff games and registered a -3 rating.
 Crus Rydberg made a total of 14 appearances for the nation’s U18 program, collecting five goals, 6 assists, 10 penalty minutes and a +2 rating.
 At the 2013 U18 World Junior Championship tournament in Sochi, Russia he missed two games after being subjected to a brutal check, and had 1assist with 8 penalty minutes, finishing -1, in four games.
 Sweden finished fifth in the tournament.
-Crus Rydberg was ranked 14th amongst International skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+Crus Rydberg was ranked 14th amongst international skaters in the Central Scouting final rankings and was selected by the Islanders in the fifth round (136th overall) in the 2013 NHL Draft.